 To reflect the time and inconvenience of taking part in the survey, every person in your home who joins the survey (regardless of how old they are) can choose to be compensated with a £20 voucher for every testing window they complete.
-They will need to both fully complete the questionnaire and take a sample in their testing window to get the £20 voucher.
+They will need to both fully complete the questionnaire and take [SWAB their swab] [BLOOD a] sample in their testing window to get the £20 voucher.
 People can choose not to receive vouchers, if they prefer.